microsoft/charticulator.com/_docs/02_user_interaction.md

 Guides can be added to a glyph from the *Toolbar* via the same interaction. ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="13.00,14.99" openTutorial="tutorial5" %})

 <h3>Binding Data</h3>
 You can drag a data column from the *Dataset Panel* and drop it into dropzones in the *Glyph Editor*, the *Chart Canvas*, or the *Attributes Panel*.
-The compatible dropzones will appear (highlighed in blue) once you start dragging a data column. ({% include videocallout.html src="/videos/tutorials/tutorial2.mp4" timeRange="2.90,5.20" openTutorial="tutorial2" %})
+The compatible dropzones will appear (highlighed in blue) once you start dragging a data column, and then when you move your cursor over a drop target it will be highlighted in orange. ({% include videocallout.html src="/videos/tutorials/tutorial2.mp4" timeRange="2.90,5.20" openTutorial="tutorial2" %})

 {% include image.html src="/images/docs/dropzones.png" alt="Dropzones" width="400px" center="true" %}

-You can also select the data column from data binding popup panels in the *Attributes Panel*. ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="47.60,50.65" openTutorial="tutorial5" %})
+You can also select the data column from data binding popup panels in the *Attributes Panel*. ({% include videocallout.html src="/videos/tutorials/tutorial9.mp4" timeRange="48.80,50.90" openTutorial="tutorial9" %})

+{% include image.html src="/images/docs/bind-data.png" alt="Bind Data" width="250px" center="true" %}

 <h3>Specifying Constraints</h3>